NavigationContentFooter

 Containers use http1 by default, yet the gRPC protocol requires http2.
 You can upgrade the protocol to http2 (h2c).

-How can I configure access to a Private Network?
+How can I configure access to a Private Network or Virtual Private Cloud (VPC)?Link to this anchor

 Scaleway Serverless Containers does not currently support Scaleway VPC or Private Networks, though this feature is under development.

-To add network restrictions on your resource, consult the list of prefixes used at Scaleway.
+To add network restrictions on your resource, refer to the list of prefixes used at Scaleway.
 Serverless resources do not have dedicated or predictable IP addresses.

 Scaleway Serverless Containers do not currently support attaching Block Storage.
 These containers are designed to be stateless, meaning they do not retain data between invocations.
 For persistent storage, we recommend using external solutions like Scaleway Object Storage.